 7 items found

-Trundle beds are a bed under a bed which has other names as roll out bed or pull out bed.
+Trundle beds are a piece that goes under a bed or bunk bed with other names, such as a roll-out bed or pull-out bed.
 They often are for guests or temporary sleeping arrangements.
-That is why better not take a lot of floor space with having a permanent bed.

 Trundle Bed Sizes

-Since the trundle bed is parked underneath another bed, its size is slightly shorter than a regular bed.
-Most common size for a trundle bed is single size, or rather twin size.
+Since the trundle bed is underneath another bed, its size is slightly shorter than a regular bed.
+The most common size for a trundle bed is a single size similar to a twin size.
 Single and twin are two names for the same size.

-The next most common size for a trundle bed is single extra long, or twin XL.
-This size is good for tall individuals.
+The next most common size for a trundle bed is a single extra long or twin XL.
+This size is suitable for tall individuals.

 Trundle Bed Mattress

-As we said earlier, a trundle bed is shorter in length than a standard bed frame, therefore, when you are shopping for a matching mattress, it is important to measure the exact length of the trundle bed.
-Often a trundle bed mattress is a category of its own due to shorter length as well as its thickness.
+As we said earlier, a trundle bed is shorter than a standard bed frame; therefore, when shopping for a matching mattress, it is crucial to measure the exact length of the trundle bed.
+Often a trundle bed mattress is a category of its own due to its shorter length and thickness.

-We recommend using foam, or memory foam, mattress for your trundle bed with thickness of maximum six inches.
-The reason for that is that foam mattress you can squeeze it in the place whereas coil mattress you can not.
-Also the coil mattress at 6” thickness is not very comfortable to sleep on.
+We recommend using a foam, or memory foam, mattress for your trundle bed with a maximum of six inches in thickness.
+The reason is that with a foam mattress, you can squeeze it in place, whereas a coil mattress can not.
+Also, the coil mattress at 6” thickness is not very comfortable to sleep on.

 Trundle Bed Material

-At Bunk Beds Canada, our specialty is solid wood furniture which by extension, it also means solid wood trundle beds.
+At Bunk Beds Canada, our specialty is solid wood furniture; by extension, it also means solid wood trundle beds.
 There are also metal versions available which we do not offer them.

-Our trundle beds are all boxy shapes, this is so that you can put a mattress inside and use it as a normal bed or use your trundle for storage, particularly spare beddings.
+Our trundle beds are all boxy shapes, so you can put a mattress inside and use it as a regular bed or use your trundle for storage, particularly spare bedding.